Status of this Advice Note

 3.1.6 The Inspectorate may also choose to screen a project for likely significant transboundary effects at any time particularly if new relevant information becomes available.

-3.1.7 Annex 1 (ODT, 40kb) and Annex 2 (ODT, 37kb) to this Advice Note set out the long and short proformas respectively with the criteria and relevant considerations that will be taken into account by the Inspectorate in determining the potential for significant effects on the environment in other EEA state(s).
+3.1.7 Annex 1 (ODT, 40kb) and Annex 2 (ODT, 37kb) to this Advice Note set out the long and short proformas respectively with the criteria and relevant considerations that will be taken into account by the Inspectorate in determining the potential for significant effects on the environment in EEA state(s).

 3.2.1 The Inspectorate will identify the EEA States to be notified under Regulation 32 primarily on the basis of the type of NSIP, its location and the nature of the receiving environment (see Annex 1 (ODT, 40kb) to this Advice Note).
 The Inspectorate will exercise reasonable discretion to determine likely significant effects in an EEA State, based in part upon the information supplied by the Applicant.
-In exercising this discretion and identifying that an NSIP is ‘likely to have significant effects’ on the environment in other EEA States, this should be taken as meaning that, in the view of the Inspectorate, there is a possibility (adopting a precautionary approach) that the development could have an effect, and not that a development will definitely have an effect.
+In exercising this discretion and identifying that an NSIP is ‘likely to have significant effects’ on the environment in any EEA States, this should be taken as meaning that, in the view of the Inspectorate, there is a possibility (adopting a precautionary approach) that the development could have an effect, and not that a development will definitely have an effect.

 3.3.1 Where the Inspectorate identifies a likely significant effect on the environment in an EEA State(s), it will notify the relevant EEA State(s).
 The notification will provide relevant information regarding the Proposed Development and the PA2008 process and invite the EEA State(s) to participate in the procedure.
 The relevant information will be publicised in the London Gazette (and Edinburgh Gazette as appropriate) in accordance with Regulation 32(2).